Renewable Energy in the Philippines – Current State and Future Roadmap

 How Renewable Energy in the Philippines Affects the Coal Industry

-With minimum fossil fuel resources, the Philippines has been heavily dependent on oil and coal imports for power generation.
+With minimum fossil fuel resources, the Philippines has been heavily dependent on oil, coal and gas imports for power generation.
 Consequently, this subjects the country to price volatility and supply constraints.
 Due to this continued dependence on foreign fuel, the Philippines now has some of Southeast Asia’s highest electricity costs.

 Importantly, however, the country needs to continue to strive towards moving away from import-dependence to one of domestic power production sourced from its vast renewable energy potential.
 Over time, this shifting energy situation in the Philippines, if sustained, will ultimately eat into fossil fuel’s dominance and dramatically reduce everyday energy costs across the island nation.